Vanshh1sharma/healthmate-ai-medical-portal/replit.md

 ## Key Features
 - AI-powered medical report summarization
-- Patient and doctor dashboard interfaces
+- Patient dashboard interface
 - Voice-enabled chatbot assistant
 - File upload for medical reports (PDF/images)
-- Medical note verification system
+- Health insights and recommendations
-- Responsive design with dark theme
+- Responsive design with white and blue theme

 ## Development Setup
 The project is configured to run on port 5000 in the Replit environment: